marcomacchia99/RT1_Assignment3/README.md

 In order to know if the robot has reached the goal or if the robot can't reach it a `/move_base/status` message handler is implemented.
 It continousely checks the messages published into that topic, in particular it looks for the __status__ code.

 Initially the status code is __1__, meaning that the robot is following his path.
-When the robot stop there are two possibilities: if the code is equal __3 (succeded)__ then it means that the goal has been successfully reached, otherwise if the robot can't reach the goal the status code will be set to __4 (aborted)__.
+When the robot stop there are two possibilities: if the code equals __3 (succeded)__ then it means that the goal has been successfully reached, otherwise if the robot can't reach the goal the status code will be set to __4 (aborted)__.

-Based on the code the node displays the result in the console, then it asks if the user wants to select a new goal or exit from this node.
+Based on the status code the node displays the result in the console, then it asks if the user wants to select a new goal or exit from this node.

 DriveWithKeyboard node